-Jesus Christ is the Model for Ministry: The anointing of the Spirit moved Jesus to bring good news to the poor (Luke 4:18).
+Christ-centered: Jesus Christ is our Model for Ministry!
+The anointing of the Spirit moved Jesus to bring good news to the poor (Luke 4:18).
 Likewise, BCM and its participants follow that same anointing.
 Just as Jesus ministered to physical and spiritual needs, BCM seeks to extend physical help where it is most urgently needed, and spiritual help to as many people as possible.
-Those who will share the gospel and good Spanish tracts and books, along with bibles, are strongly encouraged.
-Housing, food, and other material goods are given in Christ’s name and without conditions.
-Families do not have to be a Christian, but are often drawn to Christ through the beacon light of these outreaches.
+Families do not have to be a Christian but are often drawn to Christ through the beacon light of these outreaches.
 As stated in Matt.
 5: 16, “Let your light shine before men so that they may see your good works and give glory to your Father in heaven.”

-Revitalization of U.S./Canadian Churches: Churches in the United States and Canada need Mexico, just as much as Mexico needs them.
-Even though many people in Mexico are poor, many still experience joy that is not dependent upon possessions or status.
-God has many lessons to teach those who come to serve in Mexico.
+Compassionate: Churches in the United States and Canada need Mexico, just as much as Mexico needs them!
+Even though many people in Mexico are poor, many still experience a joy that is not dependent upon possessions or status.
+Let the compassion of Jesus Christ minister to you!
+(Matthew 9:36) God has many lessons to teach those who come to serve in Mexico.
 Has your heart lately seemed dry and in need of spiritual refreshment?
 Let God revitalize your heart through this ministry experience amongst the poor of Mexico.
 Even a weekend will make a difference.
-Come serve the poor with us and be refreshed.
+Come serve the poor with us and be refreshed!

 “If you spend yourselves in behalf of the hungry